aerospike/backup-go/README.md

     // Secret agent config.
     SecretAgentConfig *SecretAgentConfig
     // The sets to restore (optional, given an empty list, all sets will be restored).
-    // Not applicable for ASBX restore.
     SetList []string
     // The bins to restore (optional, given an empty list, all bins will be restored).
-    // Not applicable for ASBX restore.
     BinList []string
     // EncoderType describes an Encoder type that will be used on restoring.
     // Default `EncoderTypeASB` = 0.